 - Type: Defines the type of the body part.
 Available types are sphere, box and mesh (ie. convex polygon).
 This property needs to be defined. - CheckMask/SelfFlags: Both properties are flags expressed on 16bits.
 The SelfFlags defines this part identity whereas the CheckMask defines which parts are allowed to collide with it.
 For a collision to happen between two parts the expressions (Part1.CheckMask & Part2.SelfFlags) and (Part2.CheckMask & Part1.SelfFlags) have both to evaluate to true.
 NB: Two parts of the same body won't collide whichever CheckMask/SelfFlags they have.
-1) - Density: Defines the density of this part.
-Its default value is 0.0, which means it doesn't have any influence on the body's mass. - Friction/Restitution: Define the friction and restitution of this part, usually between 0.0 and 1.0.
+1) - Density: Defines the density of this part, an influences the body's mass.
+Its default value is 1.0. - Friction/Restitution: Define the friction and restitution of this part, usually between 0.0 and 1.0.
 2) By default both their values are 0.0.
 Restitution is how much "Bounce" an object has. - Solid: Defines if this part is solid or not.
 Only solid parts will trigger a reaction on their body when colliding with others.
 By default its value is false which means the collision info will be signaled through events, but the physics simulation of this body won't be automatically affected by it.